-President Nojima calls the amoeba method the creation of the related population.
-This is to increase the population of people who are involved in the work of PC DEPOT and to create new values from the network in the population.
+the network in the population.
 PC DEPOT aims to become a creative company that increases related population.

-actions based on the direction of a superior.
-They will not engage in high-pressure sales activities to created a way to avoid competition with both the e-commerce of Internet companies and mass retailers of home electronics.
+President Nojima has devised unique strategies to avoid competition as much as possible.
+He has created a way to avoid competition with both the e-commerce of Internet companies and consumer electronics superstores.
 Even now, the Company does not provide customers with any rewards points for sales.
 It intends to compete in terms of gross margin ratio rather than sales amount.